flexera-public/policy_templates/compliance/azure/azure_long_stopped_instances/README.md

 ## Azure Long-Stopped Instances

 ### What it does

-This checks all Azure instances that have been stopped for more than a specified period of time.
-The user may Terminate the instance after approval.
+This policy checks all Azure instances that have been stopped for more than a specified period of time and Terminates them after approval.

 ### Functional Details